McNeese Cowboys football: Bowl games

-The Cowboys have participated in six bowl games, the first three being College Division bowl games and the last three being against Division I-A teams.
-They also participated in the Cajun Bowl against the Southern Arkansas Muleriders in 1947, which ended in a scoreless tie.
+The Cowboys have participated in seven bowl games.

 Rivalries

 Central Arkansas

 The two teams have met 13 times on the football field with Central Arkansas leading the series 7–6–0.
 Due to conference scheduling requirements, the most recent game was played in 2019.

 Lamar

 The two teams have met 40 times on the football field, with McNeese State holding a 28-11-1 agreement with the two universities and Verizon Wireless.

 Louisiana

 The Cajun Crown was the name of the rivalry trophy between Louisiana and McNeese State.

 Northwestern State

 McNeese State leads the series with Northwestern State 48–23–1 through the 2021 season.